 Istanbul Photo Awards is an international news photography contest organized by Anadolu Agency.
 The contest aims to contribute to the sphere of news photography and offers a perspective shaped by the region’s unique position at the center of diverse cultures.
 The awards reward endeavors of courageous and talented photojournalists from around the world on merit.
 Although it is only the fourth edition of the contest, Istanbul Photo Awards has become one of the most widely known news photography contests in the world.

 All the winning photographs have the power to engage people against wars and conflicts, and to familiarize them with different cultures.
 The jury had a very tough time selecting the most powerful photos of the year from such a strong field.
-In 2017 edition, Director of the Shanghai Center of Photography Liu Heung Shing, photojournalist and visual media advisor Georges De Keerle, AFP director of photo business development Michel Scotto, Photojournalist at NOOR agency Yuri Kozyrev, Paris Match Senior Digital Broadcasting Director Marion Mertens, Getty Images Photographer Cameron Spencer, visual documentary producer and curator Liza Faktor, Anadolu Agency Visual News Editor-in-Chief Ahmet Sel and Photography Editor Fırat Yurdakul were the jury members.
+Every year international jury meets in Turkey on March.
+In 2018 edition, Visual Media Advisor Georges De Keerle, AFP Director of Photo Business Development Michel Scotto, Photojournalist at NOOR agency Yuri Kozyrev, Paris Match Senior Digital Broadcasting Director Marion Mertens, Getty Images Chief Photographer Cameron Spencer, photojournalist Andrei Polikanov, Istanbul Photo Awards 2017 Photo of the Year winner Frederic Lafargue, Anadolu Agency Visual News Editor-in-Chief Ahmet Sel and Photography Editor Fırat Yurdakul are the jury members.

-After the jury gathering, a total of 16 participants took part in the Istanbul Photo Awards Workshop, including photographers from Anadolu Agency, young photojournalists from national media organizations of Turkey and seniors from the Mimar Sinan Fine Arts University’s photography department.
+After the jury gathering of 2017, a total of 16 participants took part in the Istanbul Photo Awards Workshop, including photographers from Anadolu Agency, young photojournalists from national media organizations of Turkey and seniors from the Mimar Sinan Fine Arts University’s photography department.
 Photojournalists Yuri Kozyrev and Stanly Greene shared key points from their careers apart from sharing their portfolios with the participants during the workshop.
 After the workshop, Kozyrev and Greene met photography enthusiasts at Mimar Sinan Fine Arts University’s to share their valuable experience during the Istanbul Photo Awards Talks event.